coinse/cs453-assignment2-python-coverage/README.md

 ### Libraries and Python Version

-The template repository is configured with Python 3.9.
-The `ast` module in version 3.9 supports `unparse`: if you use this, you do not need the dependnece on `astor`.
+The template repository is configured with Python 3.10.
+The `ast` module in version 3.10 supports `unparse`: if you use this, you do not need the dependence on `astor`.
 So, ideally, no external library is needed.

 ### Submission Deadline